Last Updated on March 12, 2023

 How to Winterize Portable AC?

-- Detach the power cord, wrap it and store it in the storage compartment on the back of portable AC.
+• Detach the power cord, wrap it, and store it in the storage compartment on the back of the portable AC.

-- Store your portable AC in a place away from direct sunlight or below freezing temperatures.
-Closet, cupboard, basement etc. are preferable.
+• Store your portable AC in a place away from direct sunlight or below-freezing temperatures.
+A closet, cupboard, basement etc. is preferable.

 Can You Lay Portable AC On Its Side for Transportation?

-When you have to move your portable AC and you use a mode of transportation like a truck, best is to keep it in vertical default position.
+When you have to move your portable AC, and you use a mode of transportation like a truck, best is to keep it in the vertical default position.
 Other than that it could have compressor oil deprivation and starting it in this state could damage the compressor.

 But another problem could be damage to compressor mounting.
-It is different to place your unit stationary on its side in storage vs laying it on side while it is moving.
+It is different to place your unit stationary on its side in storage versus laying it on the side while it is moving.